Nationwide CIO: Here's how we centralised IT

 Keller: Let’s say that our direct property and casualty business wants a mobile app.
 The business team that would be working on that has a very tightly integrated and aligned team, our digital business solution area, and they would work together on requirements.

-InfoWorld: Do you see IT as an internal services organization to the rest of the business?
+InfoWorld: Do you see IT as an internal services organisation to the rest of the business?
 Is that how you think of it?

 Keller: I’d say that’s accurate.
 I hope and certainly have aspired to have that internal service provider be one that provides consultation and advice, not just development services or operational services.

-InfoWorld: I’m interested in your implementation of lean and agile and how you recognized that had to happen.
-As you know, there are many organizations that talk the talk, but they’ve just solidified the agile methodology into something that ends up resembling waterfall more than agile.
+InfoWorld: I’m interested in your implementation of lean and agile and how you recognised that had to happen.
+As you know, there are many organisations that talk the talk, but they’ve just solidified the agile methodology into something that ends up resembling waterfall more than agile.

 We also decided to go through external process assessment so we pretty quickly got to CMMI level three, which typically isn’t done in an agile environment.
 We were actually one of the early lean, agile, CMM-certified groups.
 What we found was the ability to create working software quickly, create software that met user requirements, the ability to have low-defect (or even in a lot of cases, defect-free releases) was just producing substantially better results than waterfall and better than a lot of the less mature agile practices that we started with.

 We started bringing together our practices, trying to refine them, seeing that we liked the results, putting more and more scale in there to the point where now we’re moving into a model where it will be all of our application development in that model.
 One of the core principles of lean, as I’m sure you know, is creating a continuous improvement engine.